-Accounting has historically been a masculine professional and, to this day, it is still thought of by many as male-oriented.
+Accounting has historically been a regarded as a more masculine profession and, to this day, it is still thought of by many as male-oriented.
 As we move closer to a more equal society, surely this stereotype cannot endure.
-At Holden Jones we thought it time for an exploration of the reality of the gender balance (or imbalance) in the accounting world.
-What is the true male-to-female ratio of accounting students?
+At Holden Jones we thought it time for an exploration into the reality of gender balance (or imbalance) in the accounting world.
+What is the true male to female ratio of accounting students?
 What is the de facto situation of women in the world of accounting and finance?

 If there is already so much work going in to addressing the problem, what are the real facts?

 - Canada can boast a 50/50 gender split in accounting students